Fire Safety Policies

 Heat-producing electric appliances are not permitted in University dormitories or annexes, including student rooms, except for certain authorized items.
 The only exceptions to this rule are locked, limited-access kitchens, locked cabinets in open kitchens, and the private kitchens in some suites.

 Authorized heat-producing appliances may not be left on while unattended or used in any hazardous manner.
-Authorized items are irons, electric blankets, hair dryers, hair curlers, and clothes steamers.
-Also certain coffee makers, kettles, hot air corn poppers and iced tea makers are authorized.
+Authorized items are irons, electric blankets, hair dryers, hair curlers, clothes steamers, certain coffee makers, kettles, hot air corn poppers, and iced tea makers.
 All approved heat-producing appliances must be plugged directly into a wall outlet.

 If discovered, unauthorized appliances will be confiscated.
-Please refer to Fine Schedule for penalty.
-Any confiscated items may be reclaimed 1 week prior to the break period/ during the break period to be directly taken off campus.
-Any unclaimed confiscated items are discarded on July 1st.
+Please refer to the Fine Schedules for the relevant penalty.
+Any confiscated items may be reclaimed one week prior to the break period/during the break period to be directly taken off campus.
+Any unclaimed confiscated items are donated or discarded on July 1.

-If authorized heat-producing electric appliances (irons, electric blankets, hair dryers, hair curlers, clothes steamers, and designated models of kettles, popcorn poppers and coffee makers) are misused, refer to Fine Schedule for penalty.
+If authorized heat-producing electric appliances (irons, electric blankets, hair dryers, hair curlers, clothes steamers, and designated models of kettles, popcorn poppers, and coffee makers) are misused, refer to the Fine Schedules for the relevant penalty.

 Selection Criteria